 This article, “Be Bold (Part Three)” originally appeared in my weekly newsletter but I wanted to share it again here.
-Don’t receive my newsletter?
+Don’t get my newsletter?
+I know it’s not because you don’t get it because you obviously do… get it?
 Sign up here (the blue box on the right) and get the weekly news delivered to your inbox.

 Yes, friends, it’s time to be bold.
 Time for a reprint of this summertime article.
 I hope you will enjoy the final chapter of this story.